Tuplanolla/contents/README.md

 	[user@arch /tmp]$ indefinix

 Indefinix can be used with the commands `indefinix (flags) (command) (argument) (...) (flags)`, where the `(flags)` are optional and the `(command)` can be partial if it's unambiguous.
-The position of the flags matters as it determines when they're applied.
+The order of commands and flags matters as it determines their order of application.

 The flags are explained in the previous section and the commands in the following subsections.